exoscale/terms/gpu-euc.markdown

 Customer should consult export‑controls counsel to confirm applicability to its specific use cases and jurisdictions.
-Advanced computing rules are evolving, and the citations herein reflect current EAR structure.
+Advanced computing rules are evolving, and the citations herein reflect the current EAR structure.